ArnavChoudhary/ArnavChoudhary/README.md

 Hi 👋 My name is Arnav Choudhary
 ================================

-Machine Learning and Designing
+AI, ML and Cloud
 ------------------------------

 I've been working with Machine Learning algorithms and CNNs for the past 2 years and experience in graphic designing and UI/UX design.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [carnav2212@gmail.com](mailto:carnav2212@gmail.com)
-* 🧠  I'm learning MERN stack
+* 🧠  I'm learning Spring Boot
-* 🤝  I'm open to collaborating on Frontend projects
+* 🤝  I'm open to collaborating on Backend projects
 * ⚡  I'm not Jesse Eisenberg

 ### Skills